 This article describes how to use the One-vs-All Multiclass component in Azure Machine Learning designer.
 The goal is to create a classification model that can predict multiple classes, by using the one-versus-all approach.

-This module is useful for creating models that predict three or more possible outcomes, when the outcome depends on continuous or categorical predictor variables.
+This component is useful for creating models that predict three or more possible outcomes, when the outcome depends on continuous or categorical predictor variables.
 This method also lets you use binary classification methods for issues that require multiple output classes.

 More about one-versus-all models

 Some classification algorithms permit the use of more than two classes by design.
 Others restrict the possible outcomes to one of two values (a binary, or two-class model).
 But even binary classification algorithms can be adapted for multi-class classification tasks through a variety of strategies.

 This component implements the one-versus-all method, in which a binary model is created for each of the multiple output classes.
 The component assesses each of these binary models for the individual classes against its complement (all other classes in the model) as though it's a binary classification issue.
 In addition to its computational efficiency (only

 n_classes classifiers are needed), one advantage of this approach is its interpretability.
 Since each class is represented by one and one classifier only, it is possible to gain knowledge about the class by inspecting its corresponding classifier.
 This is the most commonly used strategy for multiclass classification and is a fair default choice.
 The component then performs prediction by running these binary classifiers and choosing the prediction with the highest confidence score.